Why internet safety matters

 Contract risks

-Contract risks include children signing up to unfair contracts, terms or conditions that they aren’t aware of or don’t fully understand.
+Contract risks include children signing up to contracts, subscriptions or terms and conditions that they aren’t aware of or don’t fully understand.
 As a result, children might:

 - be open to identity theft or fraud

-- get inappropriate digital marketing messages or scam emails
+- get inappropriate digital marketing messages or scam messages

-Although your child is becoming an independent internet user, there are still some basic things you can do to protect your child from internet safety risks:
+Although your child is becoming an independent internet user, you still need to protect your child from internet safety risks.
+Here are tips to help.

 - Create a family media plan.
-It’s best to create your plan with your child and ask them for suggestions.
+It’s best to involve your child in creating the plan.
 Your plan could cover things like screen-free areas in your house and what online behaviour is OK.
-If you follow the family media rules too, you’ll be role-modelling good online behaviour.

 - If you use TV streaming services, set up profiles for different household members.
 This can make it less likely that your child will come across inappropriate programs.